naipmoro/qrng/README.md

 ## qrng

 A clojure interface to the [ANU Quantum Random Numbers Server](http://qrng.anu.edu.au/index.php).
-The numbers generated are purportedly 'truly random,' based on
+The numbers generated are purported to be 'truly random,' based on
 measuring the quantum fluctuations of the vacuum.

 ## Installation